katpham/sentimint-front-end/README.md

 # Fluxible Template

-Use this template to get started with the front end for an O site.
+The front end for sentimint